 Deliriously happy from our meal, we moved our car just a block or two over to visit The Veil Brewing Co, and then later drove to Hardywood Park Craft Brewery.
 We sampled a few beers from each and the basic white girl in me loved the Farmhouse Pumpkin from Hardywood!
 Both were unique, with great outdoor areas.
 If you love visiting breweries when you travel, they were both great options!
 If you are like me though, and enjoy sharing to try a bunch of beer styles, I will tell you that The Veil only serves full and half pours, not flights.

 Neighborhood Spotlight: Carytown

-Carytown was our final area to explore in Richmond.
+Carytown was our final area to explore in our travel guide for Richmond.
 It is a very walkable shopping district, with numerous clothing/home décor spots, and so many restaurants!
 Because our sweet tooth never seems to disappear, Jarrett and I made our way to Carytown Cupcakes for a pre-dinner treat.
 And let me tell you, the cupcake I had may honestly be the best cupcake I have ever had.
 EVER.
 I chose the “hummingbird” flavor, which was a “banana, pineapple, cinnamon cupcake, topped with cream cheese icing and toasted coconut.”
 This cupcake was perfection, and I am usually more of a chocolate fan.
 It was just that good.

 We ate dinner at The Daily Kitchen & Bar, a restaurant that focuses on farm-to-table and local eats.
 I ordered a pizza with fig, prosciutto, arugula, and balsamic glaze.
 It was good in the way that all pizza is good, but not outstanding.
 I had it for leftovers the next day and thought it was improved by some red chili flakes.
 It needed some spice to balance the sweetness from the figs and balsamic.